lfost42/BrailleSymbols/README.md

 ## OPEN REQUIREMENTS

 MVP
-- Consumed by a web app that allows authenticated admins can search, create, update, and delete records from the Special Symbols database through the BrailleSymbolsAPI.
+- Can search, create, update, and delete records from the Special Symbols database.
-- All users can search the database to locate symbols.
+- Swagger documentation

+COMPLETED UPDATES
+-

+PLANNED UPDATES
 - FosterPi API provides authentication using Linkedin OAuth 2.0.

-PLANNED UPDATES
+Database
 - Create a service that scrapes symbols from the ICEB database
+- Load database with ICEB symbols
-- Create a service that adds unique symbols from the web scrape to the database
+- Create a service that runs the web scraper and only add unique symbols to the database

 ## LOGIC DESIGN
 BrailleSymbolsAPI provides access to the database.